Peter Valent

 Peter Valent (born 9 October 1962 in Vienna, Austria) is an Austrian hematologist and stem cell researcher.
 Since 1990 he leads a research group at the Medical University of Vienna.
-From 2002 he coordinates the European Competence Network on Mastocytosis and since 2008 he is Scientific Director of the Ludwig Boltzmann Institute for Hematology and Oncology of the Ludwig Boltzmann Society in Austria.
+From 2002 he coordinates the European Competence Network on Mastocytosis and since 2008 he is the Scientific Director of the Ludwig Boltzmann Institute for Hematology and Oncology of the Ludwig Boltzmann Society in Austria.

 Life and education

 Valent studied medicine at the Medical University of Vienna and graduated in 1987.
 He is a specialist in internal medicine and hematology and was promoted to Assistant Professor for Experimental Hematology in 1992 and Associate Professor for Internal Medicine in 1995.
-Valent visited several universities in Germany as Guest Scientist, including the Institute of Pathology of the University of Tübingen, the University of Schleswig-Holstein (Campus Lübeck) and the LMU Munich.
+Valent visited several universities in Germany as Guest Scientist, including the Institute of Pathology of the University of Tübingen, the University Medical Center Schleswig Holstein (Campus Lübeck), and LMU Munich.

 Scientific contributions

 Mast cell research and the classification of mastocytosis

 Between 1989 and 1999 Valent examined the phenotype and growth characteristics of human mast cells.
 He found that mast cells form a unique lineage in the hematopoietic cell system.
 In subsequent studies, neoplastic mast cells were characterized.
 The resulting data contributed essentially to the development of diagnostic criteria and the WHO classification of mastocytosis.
 In 2000, Valent organized a Working Conference on Mastocytosis to implement this classification together with an international consensus group.
 Since 2002 Valent coordinates the European Competence Network on Mastocytosis that expanded rapidly and provides a useful basis for the development and conduct of studies and activities in the field of mastocytosis.
 In the forthcoming years, the diagnostic WHO criteria of mastocytosis were validated, adjusted and extended.
 To discuss these developments, Valent and his team organized additional conferences in Vienna, including a Working Conference on Standards and Standardization of Diagnostic Criteria and Therapies in Mastocytosis and one on the Global Classification of Mast Cell Disorders and Mast Cell Activation Syndromes (2010).